ihardy/vufind-ansible/README.md

 # vufind-ansible
-Anisble role for deploying a basic vufind instance and loading some sample data.
+Anisble playbook and role for deploying a basic vufind instance and loading some sample data.
+This playbook has been tested against Ubuntu 16.04 (Xenial).

 ## example playbook
 ```